How Do I Sue a Cruise Ship Company?

 Our lead trial lawyer Brett Rivkind has an international reputation for dedication and excellence.
 His hard work and success have been recognized extensively through awards and special recognitions.

 Cruise ships carry millions of passengers each year.
 While most people will go on a cruise without any serious issues, others find themselves facing serious injuries from accidents, illness, or crime aboard the ship.
 If the company that operates the ship was responsible for the harm you faced, you might be entitled to sue them for the damages the injuries or illness caused you.
-The Miami cruise accident lawyers at Rivkind Margulies & Rivkind explain how to sue a cruise ship company and how your case will proceed.
+The cruise ship accident lawyers at Rivkind Margulies & Rivkind explain how to sue a cruise ship company and how your case will proceed.

 When Can You Sue a Cruise Ship Company for Injuries and Illness?

+Can you sue a cruise ship company?
+When are they liable?
 The company that operates a cruise ship is responsible for nearly everything that happens on the ship.
 It is up to them to provide clean water and food, it is up to them to ensure the conditions on the ship are safe, and it is up to them to make sure that staff and crewmembers are properly trained to avoid injuries and accidents.
 If the cruise ship company fails in any of these areas, passengers could be injured – and they might be able to sue for damages.

 Lawsuits against cruise ship companies usually work on a theory of “negligence.”
 Under a claim like this, you will usually claim that the cruise ship and its employees failed to use the proper care and skill necessary to keep you safe.
 These claims require proving that the cruise company owed you a legal duty, that they breached that duty, and that the breach of duty caused your injuries and damages.